notiz-dev/notiz/content/blog/prisma-migrate-deploy-with-docker.md

 github: https://github.com/notiz-dev/nestjs-prisma-docker
 ---

-One question about the guide [Dockerizing a NestJS app with Prisma and PostgreSQL](/blog/dockerizing-nestjs-with-prisma-and-postgresql) was asked frequently: "How to run database migration on production?"
+One question about the guide [Dockerizing a NestJS app with Prisma and PostgreSQL](/blog/dockerizing-nestjs-with-prisma-and-postgresql) was asked frequently: "How to run database migrations in production?"

 Let's dive into this topic and find out how to use `prisma migrate deploy` with Docker for your production database.